NUTRIM Division 1

-We develop strategies that allow to make healthy choices easier, to assist people in changing their lifestyle in order to improve their quality of life and to reduce the public health impact of metabolic diseases.
+We obtain a better mechanistic understanding of the effects of interventions on the development and consequences of obesity, type 2 diabetes and cardiovascular disease.
+By developing strategies that make healthy choices easier, we assist people in changing their lifestyle in order to improve their quality of life and to reduce the public health impact of these metabolic diseases.

-These lifestyle factors provide options for the prevention and treatment of these metabolic diseases.
-Our goals are to create a better mechanistic understanding of their etiology, with a focus on human research.
+These factors provide opportunities for the prevention and treatment of metabolic diseases.
+Our goals are to create a better mechanistic understanding of the effects of these interventions on the etiology of chronic diseases, with a strong focus on human research.

-Using invasive and non-invasive techniques, we study how essential organs such as muscle, (brown) adipose tissue, liver and the heart are affected in overweight, type 2 diabetes and cardiovascular disease.
+We use this knowledge for tailoring interventions and steering recommendations.
+By using invasive and non-invasive techniques, we study how essential organs such as skeletal muscle, adipose tissue, blood vessels, liver, intestines, brain and the heart are involved in the development and treatment of obesity, type 2 diabetes and cardiovascular disease.

-Changing habits and lifestyles is what are research tries to encourage.
-We have unique facilities to study human metabolism enabling us to perform translational research aimed at understanding the development of metabolic diseases.
+Changing unhealthy habits and lifestyles, as well as maintaining healthy habits, is what our research ultimately tries to encourage.
+We have unique facilities to study human metabolism, enabling us to perform translational research aimed at understanding the development and treatment of metabolic diseases.

-We investigate human physiology and develop intervention programmes together with relevant stakeholders and implement them in such a way that they are sustained over time.
-Examples are preventive programmes at elementary schools, in families, but also lifestyle coaching of adults with type 2 diabetes.
+We investigate human physiology and develop intervention programmes together with relevant stakeholders, and examine what is needed to implement them in such a way that they are sustained over time.

 Living and working from your bed; more and more people choose to live like this.
 But what does this do to you?
 Yiyun Chen lived horizontally for a month while being monitored by UM scientists.
-The UM videoteam visited Yiyun in the specially designed room in Eindhoven after two weeks and was there the day she left the room.
+The UM video team visited Yiyun in the specially designed room in Eindhoven after two weeks and was there...